 Back in 1976, it was uncommon to see hoagies, gyros, and other “sub” sandwich shops in the South.
 They were mostly limited to the Northeast.
 When Dominic Ruffalo opened his first sandwich chain in Sumter, S.C. that year, he set out to break that trend.
 He opened his own sub shop, called Substation.
 When the second one opened in Charleston, he called it Substation II, and now the franchise has over 40 locations nationwide.
 28 are in South Carolina alone.
 What does this have to do with a structural design charette?
 Just wait.

 One of those 28 South Carolina locations is in Beaufort, located off of Highway 170.
 In 2018, the franchise planned to move just over a mile up the road to a brand new building on Highway 21.
 29E6 was consulted for full structural design, and the designer on the job was SM7 Design.
-The two companies collaborated with a design charrette, and this was among the first instances that led to its incorporation into the 29E6-Step Process.
+The two companies collaborated with a design charette, and this was among the first instances that led to its incorporation into the 29E6-Step Process.
 Regarding Substation, the designer David says, “On the Sub Station II building, we wanted to create a modern vernacular that was both functional and aesthetically pleasing for our client, while responding to the interior and exterior site conditions via maximizing the glazing areas.”

-At the site’s foundation, one of the structural cdesign considerations was the potential for soil liquefaction, which was determined through a geotechnical report done on the site.
+At the site’s foundation, one of the structural design considerations was the potential for soil liquefaction, which was determined through a geotechnical report done on the site.
 Given the nature of the project, this was structurally mitigated through stiffening the slab.
 Above the foundation, the architectural design is for a single story fast-casual restaurant with ample dining space.
 The profile changes in the walls create an asymmetric appearance, and windows along the front of the restaurant provide a modern look.